 FiftyFifty | GoPro

-- Designed specifically for the HERO7 Black, HERO6 Black, HERO5 Black Cameras (not compatible with HERO8 or HERO9 cameras)
+- Designed specifically for the HERO7 Black, HERO6 Black, and HERO5 Black Cameras (not compatible with HERO8 or HERO9 cameras)

-- Includes the dome, floating grip, cleaning tool, wrist lanyard and neoprene cover
+- Includes the dome, floating grip, cleaning tool, wrist lanyard, and dome cover

 - PolarPro custom optics for enhanced clarity